LeeBergstrand/HMMER-DB/README.md

 Optionally we have also included a table called HMM_Data that lets you group certain HMMs into families.

 Once the the database is setup one can easily query it using  SQL to gather information about a protein's or group of proteins' potential distribution across multiple taxon.
 We have also included a few R scripts to help with visualization.
+Here is an example:

 ![ExampleChart](https://raw.githubusercontent.com/LeeBergstrand/HMMER-DB/master/Media/ExampleChart.jpg)